A $\chi^2$ statistic for the identification of strongly lensed gravitational waves from compact binary coalescences: : Construction, Properties and Interpretation

 To get a better understanding of the ability of $\chi^2_{\rm lens}$ to discriminate between lensed and unlensed pairs, it is instructive to consider the following illustrative example.
 Let us suppose that we wish to correctly identify a pair of unlensed GW events at $c\%$ confidence.

 We note that the relevant distribution is the central $\chi^2$ with 2 degrees of freedom.
-This is just the exponential distribution.
-We need the CDF of this distribution, which is \be P(z \leq Z) = 1 - e^{- Z/2} \,. \ee Setting $Z = \chi^2_{\rm crit}$ and $P (Z) = c/100$ we obtain,
+This distribution is just the exponential distribution.
+We need the cumulative distribution function (CDF) of this distribution, which is \be P(z \leq Z) = 1 - e^{- Z/2} \,. \ee Setting $Z = \chi^2_{\rm crit}$ and $P (Z) = c/100$, also shown in Figure \ref{fig:chisq_cut}(left), we obtain,